um-grex/grex-docs/content/english/software/cern-vmfs.md

 ### How to request software added to CC CVMFS
 ---

 The Alliance (formerly Compute Canada) maintains and distributes the software stack as part of its mandate to maintain the National HPC systems.
-To request a software item installed, the requestor should be  have an account in [CCDB](https://ccdb.computecanada.ca), which is also a prerequisite to have access to Grex.
+To request a software item installed, the requestor should have an account in [CCDB](https://ccdb.alliancecan.ca), which is also a prerequisite to have access to Grex.
 Any CCDB user can submit such a request to __support@tech.alliancecan.ca__ .

 ### An example, R code with dependencies from CC CVMFS stack